neo4j-devtools/relate/CONTRIBUTING.md

 1. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
   Discussing the design up front helps to ensure that we're ready to accept your work.
 1. Please sign our [Contributor License Agreement (CLA)](#signing-the-cla) before sending PRs.
   We cannot accept code without this.
-Make sure you sign with the primary email address of the Git identity that has been granted access to the @daedalus repository.
+Make sure you sign with the primary email address of the Git identity that has been granted access to the @relate repository.
 1. Fork the neo-technology/daedalus repo.
 1. Make your changes in a new git branch: